-Figure~\ref{fig:aperphot_fig} plots SB$_{\rm INNER}$ against SB$_{\rm OUTER}$.
+Figure~\ref{fig:aperphot_fig} plots SB$_{\rm OUTER}$ against SB$_{\rm INNER}$.
 Stars are identified as straddling the NIRCam diffraction limit with $\rm 150~mas\leq FWHM\leq170~mas$ with $m_{\rm F444W} \leq 28$~mag \citep[][]{Windhorst2023}.
-CPGs near the stars in Figure~\ref{fig:aperphot_fig} are IDs 14/28/48.
-(ID~1 probably belongs in this group, but its nucleus is saturated in the F444W observation).
-These objects prove that there exists a parameter space where we can probe point sources within galaxies, barring contamination from other stars.
-The longer wavelengths of the near-infrared regime can probe both optically obscured and unobscured AGN \citep[\eg][]{Assef2013} and both star-forming galaxies and weak-AGN \citep[\eg][]{Kim2019} via redder colors in the 3.5--3.6~\micron\ and 4.4--4.5~\micron\ bands.
-The angular resolution of \JWST\ allows aperture photometry to be effective at probing morphological signatures of AGN at these wavelengths, thus giving the prominent separation from brighter galaxies.
-Obscured AGN in the UV--visible are likely showing up in these images because of the much smaller dust extinction at these wavelengths, and AGN are likely to be the point-like features in our infrared CPGs.
+CPGs near the stars in Figure~\ref{fig:aperphot_fig} are Point-Source-CPGs (PS-CPGs), characterized and identified in \S\ref{sec:galfit} as having point-source cores.
+These objects show that there exists a parameter space where we can probe point sources within galaxies, barring contamination from other stars.
+The longer wavelengths of the near-infrared regime can probe both optically obscured and unobscured AGN \citep[\eg][]{Assef2013} and both star-forming galaxies and weak AGN \citep[\eg][]{Kim2019} via redder colors in the 3.5--3.6~\micron\ and 4.4--4.5~\micron\ bands.
+Thus, \JWST's aperture photometry---in contrast to shorter wavelength data---can be more effective at probing morphological signatures of AGN at these wavelengths.
+Obscured AGN in the UV--visible are likely showing up in these images because of the much smaller dust extinction at these wavelengths, and we carried out complementary SED analysis (\S~\ref{sec:characterization}) to clarify whether AGN are the most probable explanation for the point-like features in our infrared CPGs.

-The above prototype procedure provides a robust star--CPG separation and a CPG separation from brighter galaxies that automatically recovers our CPG sample and finds objects similar to it.
-Identifying galaxies that straddle the morphology of stars without contamination would allow the search of CPG-like galaxies in any \JWST/NIRCam image.
-We recognize that the automated method does not pick up all of the weak-Seyferts in the \JWST\ NEP TDF; there will be some that require higher signal-to-noise data to be identified by this procedure.
-For the brighter galaxies that plot similar to our visual sample but were not visually identified as CPGs in Figure~\ref{fig:aperphot_fig}, we defer work with two-dimensional light profiling and/or NIRISS spectroscopy to classify what our visual identification may have missed.
+The above classification procedure provides a robust star--CPG separation and a CPG separation from brighter galaxies that automatically recovers our CPG sample and finds objects similar to it.
+Particularly, this classification procedure can probe the presence of a point source within resolved galaxies.
+Identifying galaxies that straddle the morphology of stars (such as the orange squares in Figure~\ref{fig:aperphot_fig} representing PS-CPGs) without contamination would allow a search for galaxies with point-like cores in any \JWST/NIRCam image.
+The automated method does not pick up all of the weak Seyferts; some will require higher signal-to-noise data to be identified by this procedure.